SMTG-Bham/surfaxe/README.md

 # Surfaxe

 Surfaxe is a python package for automating and simplifying density functional theory (DFT) calculations of surface properties, as well as providing analytical tools for bulk and surface calculations.
-It relies primarily on [Pymatgen](pymatgen.org) for manipulating crystal structures and interfacing with the [VASP](www.vasp.at) DFT code.

 <img src="example_data/figures/surfaxe_workflow.png" alt="drawing" width="600"/>